 ARTICLE VI.
 Officers and Board of Directors

 BOARD MEMBERS.
-The Officers shall be elected by the membership and shall include a President, President-Elect, Secretary and Treasurer.
-Each Officer shall serve a two year term and shall be an ex officio voting member of the Board of Directors.
-Six additional members of the Board of Directors (Board Members at Large) will be elected to serve three year staggered terms, with three members being elected each year.
-One additional position will be held by a student board member elected to serve a two year term.
+The Officers shall be elected by the membership and shall include a President, President-Elect, Secretary, and Treasurer.
+Each Officer shall serve a two-year term and shall be an ex officio voting member of the Board of Directors.
+Six additional members of the Board of Directors (Board Members at Large) will be elected to serve three-year staggered terms, with three two members being elected each year.
+One additional position will be held by a student Board member elected to serve a two-year term.

 2.a.
 PRESIDENT.
-The President shall preside at all meetings, shall appoint all standing and special committees and designate their respective chairs, and shall be in an ex officio member of all committees.
-If a vacancy develops among the officers or board members, the President shall appoint an interim person from within the membership to fill the vacancy until such time that the position can be filled through the elective process.
-The President shall be the Council’s representative on the American Anthropological Association.
-The President shall represent the Council at meetings of the Section Assembly of the American Anthropological Association and other required AAA functions, or designate another Officer, member of the Board, or Council member in good standing to do so.
-The President shall also represent the Council at meetings of other organizations with significant museum interests (e.g., American Association of Museums, Society for American Archaeology, etc.), or designate another Officer, member of the Board, or Council member in good standing to do so.
+The President shall preside at all meetings, appoint all standing and special committees, designate their respective chairs, and be an ex officio member of all committees.
+If a vacancy develops among the officers or Board members, the President shall appoint an interim person from within the membership to fill the vacancy until such time that the position can be filled through the elective process.
+The President shall be the Council’s representative to the American Anthropological Association, representing the Council at meetings of the Section Assembly of the American Anthropological Association and other required AAA functions, or designating another Officer, member of the Board, or Council member in good standing to do so.
+The President shall also represent the Council at meetings of other organizations with significant museum interests (e.g., American Association of Museums, Society for American Archaeology, etc.), or designate another Officer, Board member, or Council member in good standing to do so.

-2.b.
+2.c.
 PRESIDENT-ELECT.
 The President-Elect shall serve a two-year term alongside the President, and shall have the power to perform the duties of the President in the President’s absence.
-At the conclusion of the President-Elect’s term, s/he shall assume the duties of the President.
-During his or her term, the President-Elect shall serve as Section editor on the Program Committee of the American Anthropological Association.
+At the conclusion of the President-Elect’s term, he/she/they shall assume the duties of the President.
+During his/her/their term, the President-Elect shall serve as Section Editor on the Program Committee of the American Anthropological Association.